2000 NIST Speaker Recognition Evaluation

 This publication consists of 10,328 single channel SPHERE files encoded in 8-bit mulaw containing a total of approximately 4.31 Gbytes of data covering 148.9 hours of conversational telephone speech collected by LDC.

-Supporting documentation for this evaluation may be found on the 2000 NIST Speaker Recognition Evaluation website.
+Supporting documentation for this evaluation may be found in the 2000 Speaker Recognition Evaluation Plan.

-As of June, 27, 2017, 1,426 files that were left off were added back in.
-New downloads after this date will have the complete data set.
+As of June, 27, 2017, 1,426 files that were not included in this release were added to the corpus.
+Downloads after that date will contain the complete data set.